patricksavalle/devops-project-template/content/project-plan.md

 ### 2. Functional design and architecture

 Functional design creates the desired modularity of the system based on functional dependencies and architecture.
-It formally describes the behaviour of it using pseudocoding, UML, BPML etc.
+It formally describes the functional structure using pseudocoding, UML, BPML etc.
 A functional design needs to be complete to be useful.
+This phase needs to be done by experienced architects.

 #### Architecture

-The architecture defines the most basic patterns of the application, often based on corporate standards.
-Architecture has many aspects:
+Architecture applies regularity to system design by mandating patterns.
+This in turn creates flexibility and maintainabiity.
+Architecture has many aspects, such as:
 - Security
 - Integration
 - Application

+In modern application landscapes the [integration architecture](integration-standard.md) is often leading.

 ### 3. Technical design